-Sevens, the restaurant inside the Great lodge at the base of Breckenridge Ski Resort’s Peak 7, has been transformed by Breckenridge Brewery into O’Sevens for the month of March.
+Sevens, the restaurant inside the Grand Lodge at the base of Breckenridge Ski Resort’s Peak 7, has been transformed by Breckenridge Brewery into O’Sevens for the month of March.
 At 10,010 feet elevation, it is North America’s highest Irish pub.

 From now until March 17, the pop-up bar is primed to welcome skiers and riders with a Nitro Irish Stout and Irish cuisine.
 During the weekend there will be live music, a snow sculpture bar, beer specials and more.